askja oskjuvatn viti

 Don’t want to go on your own?
 Take an epic Askja jeep tour!
 10% discount code: EPICICELAND

-Did you know you can even take a helicopter tour to Askja?
-Well, this is a bit unconventional way of visiting Askja but definitely a memorable one.
+Did you know you can even take a private tour to Askja?
+This is a bit unconventional way of visiting Askja but definitely a memorable one.
+And fully flexible and tailored to your needs!

 When to Go